Carnegie Mellon University in Qatar

 Academic Actions

 Academic Actions are a part of a process designed to help students who are not meeting standards for satisfactory academic progress be successful.
-Students will be informed by a letter from the Area Head for their academic major if an academic action has been taken in their regard.
+Students will be informed by a letter from the Area Head for their academic major or the Senior Associate Dean for Education if an academic action has been taken in their regard.
 The letter will identify individuals and resources that can help them address barriers to their success.
 Academic Actions may be taken for students carrying either a full-time course load (defined as 36 or more units) or a part-time course load (defined as fewer than 36 units).
 A student on an academic action cannot overload, study abroad, or take independent studies.

 Minimum Standards